 Ask yourself a question: “How hard is it to make a logo with Adobe Illustrator”?
 Well, it’s not that hard if you have certain skills, knowledge, or experience.
 But it would be hard if you don’t have any of these.

-It’s the same thing with setting up of a tent.
-It depends on your previous experience, a tent model, the terrain, the time of a day, and on the most important thing: the user manual.
+It’s the same thing with setting up a tent.
+It depends on your previous experience, a tent model, the terrain, the time of day, and on the most important thing: the user manual.
 If you have one, you are blessed; if not, you need some of the skills.
 But let’s go further with this.

 Small and simple tents

 One of the most important things is to find a perfect spot to raise the tent.
-Look for the flat and clean surface if possible.
+Look for a flat and clean surface if possible.
 If not, try to make it flat and clean.
-Remove all rocks (you will thank me later), sticks and all other debris from the ground and don’t place the tent under the tree if there are any chances for the rain (for the safety reasons).
+Remove all rocks (you will thank me later), sticks and all other debris from the ground and don’t place the tent under the tree if there are any chances for rain (for safety reasons).

 Basically, you need to follow these steps:

 - Set a plastic tarp (it will protect your tent from moisture and possible scratches)

 - Put a footprint above (if you have it, if not – continue to number 3)

 - Connect all poles (usually, they are all connected with the rope)

 - Pull up the tent